 The Neretva River (Bosnia and Herzegovina, Croatia)

-The Neretva is the largest karst river in the Dinaric Alps, with a total length of 230 kilometres before it flows into the Adriatic Sea in Croatia.
-It rises from the base of the Zelengora and Lebršnik Mountains, and cuts its way down through countless rapids and waterfalls, carving steep gorges reaching up to 800 metres in depth.
+The Neretva is the largest karst river in the Dinaric Alps.
+The total length is 230 kilometres before it flows into the Adriatic Sea in Croatia.
+It rises from the base of the Zelengora and Lebršnik Mountains.
+It cuts its way down through countless rapids and waterfalls, carving steep gorges reaching up to 800 metres in depth.

 The Upper Neretva has crystal clear water and is almost certainly one of the coldest rivers in the world.
 I drank the water several times while fishing the river and never had any problems.
 Even in high summer, the water temperature often stays as low as 7–8 degrees Celsius.